hotelmaster/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+A: The DOM (document object model) is a language independent interface between the html and what is seen on the browser page which uses a logical tree-like structure, representing the html document, containing nodes in which each node is an object and can be accessed for storeage, manipulation, and more.

 2. What is an event?

+A: Events are how users interact with webpages, some examples include 'click', 'mouseup', 'wheel', 'load', 'contextmenu'/'rightclick', 'dblclick', etc. When an event happens on a webpage, the developer has the option of adding event listeners for them, and keeping track of user activity on a page.

 3. What is an event listener?

+A: Event listeners are methods that make a webpage aware that an event/user activity has occured and will give the developer a way to program event responses or event handlers, such as style changes or keeping records in the cosole as in the card.js file on this sprint challenge.

 4. Why would we convert a NodeList into an Array?

+A: Using the Array.from() method to convert a nodelist from the DOM to an array allows the developer to apply advanced array methods to data structures within the document.

 5. What is a component?

+A: Refering to a single component may include multiple html elements each with style properties, event listeners, nesting relations, and a particular functionality.
+One example of a component may be a button with a click event listener and a background color.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.